spour/tf_tools/README.md

 # tf_tools
-tools for deep learning with transcription factors
+collection of tools for deep learning with transcription factors

 ## Evaluation example